Available for select engagements Bangalore, IN Co-Founder & CTO

 When the dotcom boom happened, I was still in school.
 When the cloud movement arrived, I was inside it — building, migrating, leading — but I didn't fully understand what it meant for the businesses underneath until years later.
 When the AI wave started building, I caught it earlier.
 I saw an opportunity to do something on my own — and that's how Pangea Tech started, in 2019, bootstrapped from a conviction.

 A few years in, the conviction sharpened.
 AI was here, but something was still missing — the gap between what models could do and what businesses were actually getting from them.
-That's where Antesian Software Labs came from: the middleware, the business logic, the production engineering that turns demos into things real users depend on.
+Intelligence, I realized, is only worth what it's wired into.
+That's where Antesian Software Labs came from: the engines that run real businesses, and the layer that makes the intelligence inside them reliable.

 And one lesson kept repeating itself across both companies: generic products don't work for AI.
 If AI is going to be useful, it has to be custom — tuned to the workflow, the data, the business it sits inside.
 That's why the consulting and fractional work exists.
 Not as a side offering, but as a deliberate choice to stay close to the problems — because the problems are where the answers live.